liliankasem/logicapps/README.md

 > NOTE: When using docker, I have noticed that the `host.json` is not created until a request is made to the logic app.
 So if you don't see a new folder with a `host.json` file, try just making a call to `listCallbackUrl` URl above without the master key then check your storage account again.

 ## DevOps

+You can view a sample of this project's deployment in [Azure DevOps](https://dev.azure.com/logicappsdemo/Logic%20Apps%20v2%20Sample/_build?view=folders).

 ### ARM Deployment